BryanSmith33/frontamentals/src/pages/2018/FEB-18/18-02-12-NESTING/index.md

 One of the best pieces of advice I was ever given was to

 > "Code your websites like the worst possible user experience will happen.
-Because it will"
+Because it will."

 Eventually you will have a user that isn't using the latest version of Chrome or Firefox (Hi Grandma 👋).
 Oh, and they are visually impaired.
 And they wanted to invest 10 billion Schrute bucks into your site because they heard how cool it was but then their experience was awful.
 Sad story.

-The biggest piece of advice I can give you is to indent and nest your code and you are doing it.
+The biggest piece of advice I can give you is to indent and nest your code as you are doing it.
 You just cut a huge section of code?
 Before you paste it somewhere else, fix up your current code.
-Or better yet, let your text editor do it for you.
+Or better yet, let your text editor or wherever you write your code, do it for you.
 A lot of text editors have some sort of auto-formatter built in.
 Your co-workers will thank you.
+Also, keep your eyes peeled for my review on text editors!